Bernardo-MG/development-docs/maven_examples/frontend/readme.md

 ## Javascript validation

-Use the [JSHint plugin](https://github.com/cjdev/jshint-mojo) to validate Javascript files.
+The [JSHint plugin](https://github.com/cjdev/jshint-mojo) to validate Javascript files, but it is no longer supported.

 ```xml
 <plugin>